 HAD2001H: Strategic Vision and Planning for Health System Change

-HAD2005H: Practical Skills in Quality Improvement for Health Care Leaders in Low Resource Settings
+HAD2005H: Quality Improvement Skills for Health Care Leaders (Elective)

 HAD2007H: Leading Health Systems Innovation and Transformation

 HAD2008H: Human Factors, Strategy and Innovation Leadership (Elective)

 HAD2012H: Learning Health Systems: Research Tools, Approaches and Lessons

 HAD2030H: Systems Innovation Capstone Paper